ZhimingZhou/zhimingzhou.github.io/README.md

     - Other typical usages include: image (or any other data) synthesis, forcing the output distribution to a given distribution (like GANs for super-resolution and transferring).
 GANs can also be used for conditional diverse outputs, which is just like image synthesis, but being conditional, and the diversity comes from the freedom of the unconditioned parts.

     - By the way, I now think any GANs should has a 's' at the tail, because the *networks* in *adversarial neural networks* means G and D. Hence need the 's'.
 I believe this is also why Ian Goodfellow adds the 's'.
 I was also confused for a long time whether I should add the 's'.
-Now, after writing this review, I believe should!
+But now, I believe there should have a 's', always.

       - And GANs has both a PLURAL sense and a SINGULAR sense.